omorniloy/BankingSystem/README.md

 # BankingSystem
-Bank System is based on a concept of recording customer’s account details
+Banking System is based on a concept of recording customer’s account details